Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 5 - Cloud Pub Sub with Spring.md

 package com.example.frontend;

 import org.springframework.integration.annotation.MessagingGateway;
+/* this is class OutboundGateway.java , it defines a method to publish the message.
+It uses the messagesOutputChannel to send the messages.
+*/
 @MessagingGateway(defaultRequestChannel = "messagesOutputChannel")
 public interface OutboundGateway {
         void publishMessage(String message);
 }
 ```

 ### Publish messages from an application through a gateway
 The trigger could be from any where.
 The application decides when to post.
 To post to the outboud gateway we do the following